 Tron Theatre Young Company

 Martin is the current director of the Tron Theatre's resident young adult company, who have been making work together since 2012.
 In 2013 the Company staged Subject to Change which was invited to be restaged at Youth Theatre Arts Scotland launch of Chrysalis (a festival of theatre made for and by young people).
-In 2015 the company was relaunched with all new participants, and created a brand new performance SHEEP staged in February 2016.
+In 2015 the company was relaunched with all new participants, and created a brand new performance, SHEEP, in February 2016, which was also restaged for the Chrysalis Festival later in the year.

 Images by John Johnston http://www.johnjohnstonphotography.co.uk